matthiasportius/data_management/README.md

 The 'Orientation' tag tells how to properly rotate image before viewing.
 Therefore it is better retain that info.
 Because of that I rotate images before removing that tag.
 The `ORIENTATION_TAG` value of 274 represents the EXIF 'Orientation' tag mapped to an int.
 This is a standardized value.
 However, to dynamically get the int representation of the EXIF tag one could use: `next((k for k, v in ExifTags.TAGS.items() if v == 'Orientation'), None)` (in the very unlikely case that the tag number ever changes this would still work).
 Since PIL's `rotate()` rotates CCW the values of `ROTATION_MAP` are e.g. 6: 270° CCW = 90° CW which again fits the EXIF tag standard values.
 `img.getdata()` copies only pixel data, so any metadata or tags are not transferred this way.
 By not passing any info to the save parameter like `exif=img.info['exif']` the metadata is lost.
+By loosing the metadata, also the DPI info is lost.
+If there is no DPI info, the pillow library often assigns a DPI of 96 by default.
+For .tif files it is often retained when using pilow.
+If the user wants to explicitly retain the info, an option for that was added.
+When not passing metadata to the `save` function, it is automatically omitted and therefore deleted in the new file.
+Retaining or finding specific metadata however is more difficult, since for different file formats, the metadata is also stored different.
+While .jpg files metadata can often be accessed via `img.info`, .png files store metadata in text chunks and so on.

 ## tkinter_frames.py